- Opinions

 Why this keeps happening

-In most organisations, launching a pitch feels like progress.
-It shows action and keeps things moving.
+In most organisations, launching a pitch feels like progress because it keeps things moving.

 The harder part is getting everyone in a room and agreeing the trade-offs, the risks, and what the business is actually prepared to commit to.